 - To clear an item, click the X icon on the item.

-10. To edit the Schedule File Collection, click the Pen icon in the Schedule panel.
+3. To edit the Schedule File Collection, click the pen icon in the Schedule panel.

-- From the Collect files every menu, set the collection interval [hourly /daily].
+- From the Collect files every menu, set the intraday or daily collection interval.

-Note The timestamp at the start of the source file name indicates the the period of the hourly or daily data.
-Each row in a file will increase incrementally, either hourly or daily, accordingly.
+Note: The timestamp at the start of the source file name indicates the period of the minute, hourly or daily data.
+Each row in a file will increase incrementally, either by the intraday or daily interval chosen.

-- An Ignore files older than time span.
+- Set the Ignore files older than time span.

-- A Lagging files policy to set the number of intervals to waits for lagging files.
+- Set the Lagging Files Policy number of intervals to wait for lagging files.

 File 2018032806_test.csv was collected OK - Anodot has collected the data up to 2018/03/28 at 06:59